omribahumi/libvirt_metadata_api/README.md

 ------------

 * NAT network interface is not supported, since you can't tell from which domain (machine) the packet originated
+* `libvirt-python` pip package fails to compile on Ubuntu 12.04.
+See above

 Troubleshooting
 ---------------